Thermal extension of the screened massive expansion in the Landau gauge: Discussion

 \section{Discussion}

-The comparison with the available lattice data showed that the screened expansion gives a correct qualitative description of the gluon propagator at finite $T$.
+The comparison with the available lattice data showed that, overall, the screened expansion gives a correct qualitative description of the gluon propagator at finite $T$.
 The agreement improves if the renormalization constants are tuned at each value of the temperature.
 At high temperatures and deep in the IR, the failure to reproduce the longitudinal projection might arise from the combined effect of several issues like the need of some HTL resummation, a poor optimization and the inadequacy of the single-mass splitting of the action at a finite temperature.
 Indeed, the lattice data seem to suggest that a two-mass scheme should be introduced from the beginning for extending the screened expansion at a finite temperature.

-Nonetheless, the qualitative behavior of the propagators seems to be correct and quite robust, irrespective of the optimization scheme.
+With the exception of an infrared turnover in the longitudinal propagator, which has no counterpart in the lattice data, the qualitative behavior of the propagators seems to be correct and quite robust, irrespective of the optimization scheme.
 The pole trajectories can be determined in the complex plane, yielding valuable predictions which cannot be extracted from the lattice data in the Euclidean space.
 We have reported in some detail the dispersion relations of the quasi-gluon for several temperatures across the deconfinement transition.